lsst/idf_deploy/runbook/github-actions.md

 ## Example updated .tfvars file

-Step 1 - Create a new branch.
+* Create a new branch.

 ![Picture6](./images/Picture6.PNG)

-Step 2 - On the newly created branch, Update the `.tfvars` file.
+*  On the newly created branch, Update the `.tfvars` file.
 In the below example, the fileshare capacity is being modified.
 ```diff
 -   fileshare_capacity = 2000
 +   fileshare_capacity = 2500
 ```
-Step 3 - Commit and push the changes onto the main branch.
+* Commit and push the changes onto the main branch.

-Step 4 - Merge the pull request from the Pull Request tab.
+* Merge the pull request from the Pull Request tab.

-Step 5 - View the real time logs from the Actions tab of the build process.
+* View the real time logs from the Actions tab of the build process.